Wizkiller96/WizBot/docs/donate.md

 You can set up a monthly pledge on [Patreon][patreon] and support the project's growth, and also get flower rewards for every month you donate!

 !!!
 Note
-    Connect your Discord account on Patreon and then use the `.clparew` command after pledging to receive flower rewards.
+    Connect your Discord account on Patreon to receive your flowers automatically

 [![img][patreon-button]][patreon]